oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

 Context URL template:

-    {context-url}#{entity-collection}
+    {context-url}#{canonical-collection}
     {context-url}#Collection({type-name})

-If all entities in the collection are members of one entity set (including implicit), the context URL fragment is the canonical path `{entity-collection}` to the entity set.
+If all entities in the response or a response part are members of one canonical collection, the context URL fragment is the `{canonical-collection}`.

 ::: example
 Example ##ex: resource URL and corresponding context URL